belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Non-4S
    SuperKEKB can operate across the whole spectrum of bottomonia, from the :math:`\Upsilon(1S)` at :math:`9.460` GeV to slightly above the :math:`Upsilon(6S)`, around :math:`9.460` GeV.
-These datasets can be used for all the non-B parts of the BelleII physics program, but are particularly interesting for the spectroscopy, hadronic physics and dark sector studies.
+These datasets can be used for all the non-B parts of the Belle II physics program, but are particularly interesting for the spectroscopy, hadronic physics and dark sector studies.